Norman Smith (music producer): Memoir

 Smith wrote a memoir, entitled John Lennon Called Me Normal.
 It debuted on 16 March 2007 as a limited edition at The Fest For Beatles Fans in Secaucus, New Jersey.
 There, Smith appeared and sang "Oh Babe".
 The book contains never-before published pictures, newly revealed historical facts about the Beatles and Pink Floyd at Abbey Road Studios, as well as details of Smith's life as an RAF glider pilot.

 Death

-Norman Smith died in March 2008, in East Sussex, England, aged 85.
+Smith died in March 2008, in East Sussex, England, aged 85.